Keynote and Plenary Speakers

 Zayna completed her Ph.D. in diabetes research from the University of Toronto (2001), followed by a career in strategy consulting, including as a Principal in the healthcare practice of The Boston Consulting Group (BCG).
 She currently resides in Toronto with her husband and three children.

-Natasha is the Executive Director for Nurse Practitioners and Primary Health Care in the Ministry of Health in British Columbia, Canada.
+Natasha is the Chief Nurse and Professional Practice Officer in the Ministry of Health in British Columbia, Canada.
 Prior to joining the Ministry, she was the Collaborative Practice Leader for Nurse Practitioners with the Provincial Health Services Authority and still works as a Nurse Practitioner at BC Women’s Hospital and Health Centre one day a week in the Heart Program for Women and the Access Clinic.

 Natasha completed her Doctorate in Nursing Practice from the University of Colorado focusing on influencing health care policy and health systems change.
 She holds a Master of Nursing / Adult Nurse Practitioner degree from the University of Toronto with a minor in the Ethnic and Pluralism Collaborative Program and completed a Bachelor of Science in Nursing from the University of Western Ontario.
 Natasha holds a post Master’s Family Nurse Practitioner certificate from the University of Massachusetts, is a North American Menopause Practitioner, and holds a Cardiovascular Nursing Certification from the Canadian Nursing Association.